The Global Prioritisation Exercise

 PHASE ONE: GLOBAL MAPPING*

-- Analysis of key systematic humanitarian evidence reviews to date
+- Analysis of key systematic humanitarian evidence reviews to date (see below for the full report and executive summary)

 PHASE TWO: GLOBAL CONSULTATION**